- 2 cups cooked lentils

 In the mean time, sauté the onion, garlic and mushrooms in olive oil over medium heat for 5 minutes.
 Add a little water if it gets too dry.
 Turn heat down to low and cook until very tender and cooked through.
 Set aside.

 In a food processor, blend the oats into a course flour.
 Add walnuts, pulse 10 times.
 Add half of the lentils, half of the mushroom mixture, salt, spices, flax, water, (or egg) and pulse repeatedly until it’s well combined and forms a thick dough.
 It doesn’t need to be smooth…a little texture is good.
-Scrap into a medium bowl and stir in the remaining whole lentils and fresh herbs.
+Scrap into a medium bowl and stir in the remaining cooked lentils and fresh herbs.

 Using wet hands form into 8-10 little cakes or 4-5 burger patties.